 Befitting the movie's many layers of artifice and self-reflexivity, Milgram (who died of a heart attack in 1984) even lives to see his research dramatised as a 1976 network television movie, "The Tenth Level," though the scene in Almereyda's film devoted to its making (with Dennis Haysbert and Kellan Lutz in ill-cast cameos as stars Ossie Davis and William Shatner) is one of the few that seems completely tone-deaf.

 Milgram lived for his work, and Experimenter is fundamentally an attempt to understand him through it.
 That means relatively little time devoted to Milgram's personal life, but enough to know that he wasn't an easy husband or father, and that Sasha (superbly played by Ryder) -- a firm believer in her husband's research -- was willing to take him on his own terms.
 (In a touching coda, the real Sasha Milgram herself appears onscreen.)
 "Life can only be understood backwards, but it must be lived forwards," Milgram proclaims more than once in Experimenter, quoting Kierkegaard.
 In looking back on Milgram and his experiments more than 50 years after the fact, Almereyda finds much that lingers and haunts.
 So, too, this movie, long after the lights have come up.

-Friday 1 November, 7:30PM on SBS World Movies (streaming at SBS On Demand after broadcast)
+Tuesday 19 October, 7:45pm on SBS World Movies (streaming after at SBS On Demand)

 Genre: Drama, History